 #4.
 Work is divided among the team members and each member is going to be responsible for creating test cases for a certain module or a part of a certain module.

 #5.
 Just like with the test scenarios, before we begin Test case documentation, a common template has to be agreed upon.
 Practically anything can be used to create test cases.
 The 2 most often used choices are MS Excel and MS word.

 #6.
 The MS word template looks something like this:

 #7.
 The Excel template could look like the following:

-So, as long as there is a field for each of the type of information to be included in a test, the format of the template does not matter.
-However, my personal favorite happens to be the excel sheet, because it is easy to expand, collapse, sort, etc. But again, choose any format that works best for you.
+So, as long as there is a field for each of the types of information to be included in a test, the format of the template does not matter.
+However, my personal favourite happens to be the excel sheet, because it is easy to expand, collapse, sort, etc. But again, choose any format that works best for you.

 Fields in Test Cases:

 Let us take a moment, to observe the fields that are part of a test case.

 Test case Id and Test case description – these are the generic ones.

 The other fields can be explained as follows: